Riemannian metrics for neural networks I: feedforward networks: Some properties of unitwise algorithms and their quasi-diagonal approximations

 still parametrized by $\theta_k$, where $\phi^\ast(\theta_k)$ results from applying the dual\footnote{$\theta_k$ is an affine form over the $n_k$-tuple of incoming activities. $\phi^\ast$ is defined, axiomatically, by the property that applying $\phi^\ast(\theta_k)$ to the activities transformed by $\phi$, is the same as applying $\theta_k$ to the untransformed activities.
 Decomposing $\theta_k=(w_{0k},(w_{ik})_{i\to k})$, the affine matrix defining $\phi^\ast$ is the transpose of the inverse of the affine matrix defining $\phi$.} inverse affine transformation $\phi^\ast$ to $\theta_k$, so that initially the responses of the original and reparametrized networks are the same.

-Then, after one step of the unitwise natural gradient, backpropagated metric gradient, or unitwise TSD gradient, with respect to $\theta_k$, the final outputs of the non-reparametrized and reparametrized networks are the same.
+Then, after one step of the unitwise natural gradient, backpropagated metric gradient, Monte Carlo natural gradient, or unitwise OP gradient, with respect to $\theta_k$, the final outputs of the non-reparametrized and reparametrized networks are the same.

 Consequently, the learning trajectories, and performance, of the two networks with these corresponding initializations are the same. \end{prop}

 Once more, this is not simply $\phi$ in one place cancelling out $\phi^{-1}$ in another: indeed, backpropagation or quasi-Hessian methods do not have this property, and neither do the quasi-diagonally-reduced algorithms.